Science World

 ---|---|---|

-How to get to Telus Science World by SkyTrain
+How to get to Science World by SkyTrain

 No bus needed.
-Telus World of Science is located just a brief walk west along Terminal Avenue from the Main Street-Science World Station.
-It is clearly visible from the station.
+Science World is located just a brief walk west from Main Street–Science World Station.
+The iconic dome is clearly visible from the station platform.

 Map & Instant Route Finder